Calico Jack Spiced Rum

 In the Bottle 4/5

 Everything looks promising here, a nice tall bottle with great pirate ship graphics on the front, and a nice little vignette on the back label which gives a little ambiance to the occasion of opening the rum.
 My hope is that unlike Calico Jack the Pirate whose clothes were better than the man, I will find the rum inside the bottle to be at least as good as the dressing.

 When I swirled the rum and noticed nice legs in my glass, it made me wonder if Mary Read or Anne Bonny may have had such nice legs.
 Then I remembered that Calico Jack had at first mistook Mary Read for a fella, and it made me not want to think about her legs anymore.
 (Sometimes I do too much research)

-After I let the glass sit for a while, and got the image of hairy girl legs out of my mind, I took a nice deep wiff and found that the nose of this rum is quite nice.
+After I let the glass sit for a while, (and got the image of hairy girl legs out of my mind), I took a nice deep wiff and found that the nose of this rum is quite nice.
 I’m guessing Madagascar vanilla, (which is all the rage for spiced rum these days), and fragrant rummy caramel rose up in a nice mixture.
-Then I started to catch scents I was unfamiliar with, different spices, and something almost flowery that seemed maybe a touch out of place.
-It reminded me very vaguely of the smell of Black Cherry soda.
-I’m guessing that the spices used in the rum are not typical spices in my cupboard which makes my identification of them somewhat haphazard.
-Still the rum in the glass has made me want to venture further.
+Then I started to catch scents I was unfamiliar with, different spices, and something almost flowery that seemed maybe a touch out-of-place.
+The nose reminded me very vaguely of the smell of Black Cherry soda.
+I’m guessing that the spices used in the rum are not the typical variety spices I find in my cupboard which makes my identification of them somewhat haphazard.
+Still the rum in the glass in pleasant enough that it has made me want to venture further.

 In the Mouth 46/60